HenryNjagi/R-Code----Outlook-RMarkdown/README.md

 3. DataAnalysisTemperature.
 This is an Rarkdown file that is reactive to the changes of the dates.
 It plots a time series analysis of the temperature from different levels of measurements.

 B. MAIN branch
-1. Bookdown: The main file contains an SPSS book written using bookdown in RStudio and produces a well formated PDF.
+1. Bookdown: The main file contains an SPSS book written using bookdown in RStudio and produces a well formated PDF which can be printed into a book.